Sani Umar Rijiyar Lemo

-Sani Umar Rijiyar Lemo OON (born July 1, 1970) is a Nigerian Islamic scholar and academic.
-He is a professor of Hadith and Tafsir at Bayero University Kano (BUK) and serves as the Chief Imam of Dorayi Jum'at Mosque in Kano, Nigeria.
+Sani Umar Rijiyar Lemo OON (born 1 July 1970) is a Nigerian Islamic scholar and academic.
+He is a professor of Hadith and Tafsir at Bayero University Kano and serves as the Chief Imam of Dorayi Jum'at Mosque in Kano, Nigeria.

 Early life and education

-Rijiyar Lemo was born in Mecca, Saudi Arabia, and later moved to Kano, Nigeria, where he was raised.
-He began his education at Khairul Bariyya Islamic Primary School in Kano and continued at Shahuci Junior Secondary School Kano.
-He later attended Government Arabic Teachers College in Gwale, where he completed his Senior Islamic Studies in 1989.
+Rijiyar Lemo was born in Mecca, Saudi Arabia, on 1 July 1970 and later moved to Kano, Nigeria, where he was raised.
+He began his formal education at Khairul Bariyya Islamic Primary School in Kano and continued at Shahuci Junior Secondary School.
+He completed his Senior Islamic Studies at the Government Arabic Teachers College in Gwale in 1989.

-He pursued higher education at the Islamic University of Madinah, earning a Bachelor's degree in Hadith Science and Islamic Studies in 1994.
-He later obtained a Master's degree from the same institution in 2000.
+He pursued higher studies at the Islamic University of Madinah.
+He obtained a Bachelor’s degree in Hadith Science and Islamic Studies in 1994 and a Master’s degree from the same university in 2000.
+He obtained his Ph.d in the same University.

-Career
+Academic career

-After completing his studies, Rijiyar Lemo returned to Nigeria and joined the faculty at Bayero University Kano as a lecturer.
-Over the years, he advanced in his academic career, becoming an associate professor and later a full professor.
+After completing his studies in Madinah, Rijiyar Lemo returned to Nigeria and joined the academic staff of Bayero University Kano as a lecturer in Hadith and related subjects.
+He progressed through the ranks and was later promoted to full professor of Hadith at the university.

+Religious roles and centres

-In addition to his academic role, he is involved in religious activities and serves as the director of the Al-Imam Al-Bukhari Centre for Research and Translation.
-He is also the chairman of the Sheikh Ja'afar Islamic Documentation Centre in Kano.
+In addition to his university position, Rijiyar Lemo serves as Chief Imam of Dorayi Jum'at Mosque in Kano.
+He is also director of the Al-Imam Al-Bukhari Centre for Research and Translation and chairman of the Sheikh Ja'afar Islamic Documentation Centre in Kano.

 Recognition

-In October 2022, he was awarded the national honor of Officer of the Order of the Niger (OON) by the Nigerian government in recognition of his academic and religious contributions.
+In October 2022 the Nigerian government conferred on him the national honour of Officer of the Order of the Niger (OON) in recognition of his academic and religious work.

 Personal life

-Rijiyar Lemo is married and resides in Kano, Nigeria.
+Rijiyar Lemo is married and lives in Kano, Nigeria.